Scottish Morning Rolls

 crumb inside of a morning roll

-How To Make Scottish Morning Rolls
+How To Make Authentic Scottish Morning Rolls

-1. Activate Yeast
+1. Activate The Yeast

 We’re using dried active yeast which needs to be activated before being used.
 To do this, we take the water from our dough, warm it to 38°c/100°f then whisk in the dried yeast.
 We leave this somewhere warm for 5-10 minutes, until it goes frothy then it’s ready to use.

-2. Mix Dough
+2. Mix The Dough

-To make the dough, we mix flour with salt, sugar & the activated yeast (using a stand mixer with a dough hook attached), until a smooth dough forms then we mix in softened lard.
-We keep kneading the dough for another 5 minutes or so, until it passes the windowpane test then we transfer it to a lightly oiled bowl.
+To make the dough, we mix bread flour with sea salt, sugar & the activated yeast (using a stand mixer with a dough hook attached), until a smooth dough forms that comes away from the sides of the mixing bowl.

 3. First Rise